thecodingmachine/middleware-list-universal-module/README.md

-# Stratigility universal module
+# http-interop middleware list universal module

-This package simply providers a middleware list to any [container-interop](https://github.com/container-interop/service-provider) compatible framework/container.
+This package simply providers an http-interop middleware list to any [container-interop](https://github.com/container-interop/service-provider) compatible framework/container.
 The middleware list is **empty**.
 Any package can come and add a middleware to the list.

 ## Installation